dil-ajanek/tech_assessment/README.md

 # Description:
-The task is to create a UI (be it either a pure rails view rendered from the backend, or any frontend rendered page) which has an input box and a search button.
+The task is to create a UI (whether it a backend or frontend rendered page) which has an input box and a search button.

 Upon pressing the button, it queries movies using the value of the input, using the backend you build.